locuslab/monotone_op_net/README.md

 ## Results on image benchmarks

 MONs perform well on several image classification benchmarks.
 For example, the table shows performance of several instantiations of MON on CIFAR-10.
-We compare to the performance of Neural ODEs ([Chen et al.](https://arxiv.org/abs/1806.07366)) and Augmented Neural ODEs ([Dupont et al.](https://arxiv.org/abs/1904.01681)), the only other implicit-depth models like MON which guarantee existence of a network fixed-point.
+We compare to the performance of Neural ODEs ([Chen et al. 2018](https://arxiv.org/abs/1806.07366)) and Augmented Neural ODEs ([Dupont et al. 2019](https://arxiv.org/abs/1904.01681)), the only other implicit-depth models like MON which guarantee existence of a network fixed-point.

 | Method                 | Model size | Acc.       |
 |---------------------------------------|------------------------|---------------------------|